 1) Bank Account Information

-The bank account documents (with transit number) are used by lenders to deposit the mortgage and then for repayment at the scheduled periods.
-It is best to have the most recent 6 months of bank statements prepared and ready to submit to your mortgage broker if needed, though in many cases the last 3 months of bank statements will suffice.
+The bank account documents (with transit number) are used by lenders to deposit your initial mortgage lump sum, and later, to aid in the repayment of your mortgage.
+It is best to have your last 6 months of bank statements prepared and ready to submit to your mortgage broker if needed, though in many cases the last 3 months of bank statements will suffice.

 2) List of Assets and Investments